 A New Approach to General Education and Integrative Learning at City University of Hong Kong

-Graduates of Hong Kong’s eight public universities consistently score near the top on international assessments of science and mathematics.
-But despite these scores, government and business leaders in Hong Kong feared their region’s students weren’t developing the kind of integrative thinking skills required for continuous learning and problem solving needed in the twenty-first century.
+Graduates of Hong Kong’s eight public universities consistently rank among the top students in the world on international assessments of science and mathematics.
+But despite these scores, government and business leaders in Hong Kong fear their region’s students aren’t developing the kind of integrative thinking skills required for continuous learning and problem solving in the twenty-first century.

 Region-Wide Educational Reforms

 The changes at City U are part of a larger overhaul of the secondary and postsecondary education systems in the Hong Kong Special Administrative region.
 Until 2000, secondary education for most Hong Kong students lasted five years, until the age of 16.
 The top third of students, as determined by city-wide exams, were eligible to attend two more years of secondary education, and students from the top half of that class were eligible to attend one of Hong Kong’s eight public universities.
 Under the new “3+3+4” system, Hong Kong universities will continue to accept only the top 18 percent of students, but all students will receive three years of junior secondary education and three more years of senior secondary education, and the university curriculum has been expanded to four years.